Barley Wood Nursery is set in 11 acres of gardens, parkland and woodland in the valley of the Congresbury Yeo River.

 It has since passed through many families including the Wills of Bristol.
-The Nursery element of the House has been recently converted by the YMCA and offers a variety of safe dedicated spaces and rooms for children to develop within.
+The Nursery element of the House has been converted by the YMCA Dulverton Group and offers a variety of safe dedicated spaces and rooms for children.

 Children have ample opportunity to explore and play in the woodland at Barley Wood.
-As the seasons unfold they are able to see first-hand the changes in their surroundings.
+As the seasons unfold, they are able to see first-hand the changes in their surroundings.

-They will be able to taste the fruits of the orchard and discover the different flora and fauna.

-Foxes Copse is a special area of woodland.
-It is designed as an outdoor classroom where children are free to play, explore and investigate.
+They will be able to taste the fruits that we can find, such as figs and forage to discover the different flora and fauna.
+We utilise the woods as an outdoor classroom where children are free to play, explore and investigate.

-There is a designated area to dig and children are able to take part in woodland crafts, bug hunt and build dens whilst learning all about their environment.
+There is a designated area to dig and children are able to take part in woodland crafts, bug hunting and den building whilst learning all about their environment.